 That said, the fact that iCloud is native only to iOS is actually a good thing and makes it more convenient to use than Google Photos.
 All you have to do is turn iCloud Photos on, and everything in your Photos app will sync with the cloud.
 That’s it.
 There’s no second app you have to use to manage your photo library.
 You don’t have to worry about remembering to free up space.
 Everything works with iCloud and the Photos app as it should, without any additional effort from you.

-Amazon Photos vs. iCloud
+Amazon Photos vs iCloud

 Amazon Photos offers a lot of features similar to iCloud and Google Photos.
-Features like facial recognition, organizing photos by locations, and even auto-creating memories from your pictures.
+Features like facial recognition, organizing photos by location, and even auto-creating memories from your pictures.
 And if you’re solely looking for a backup for all of your photos, then you can’t beat the free unlimited storage Amazon Photos offers to Prime members.

 So what’s the best photo storage app, all things considered?

 Taking everything into consideration, the best photo storage option is iCloud.
-Because all of its features are native on your iPhone, iCloud is the most convenient option and will be the easiest to use in the long run.
+Because all of its features are native to your iPhone, iCloud is the most convenient option and will be the easiest to use in the long run.
 Especially if you’re trying to keep multiple devices like a phone, computer, and tablet in sync.

 What’s the best free photo storage app?